tearflake/symbolverse/docs/symbolverse.md

 ## 1. introduction

 Term rewriting is a formal method used to systematically transform expressions or terms based on a set of rules.
 A term consists of symbols and variables arranged in a structured way, often represented as trees.
 Rewriting rules define how certain patterns in these terms can be replaced with other terms.
 The process typically involves pattern matching, where parts of a term are identified and replaced according to predefined rules, allowing terms to evolve into new forms.
 This transformation continues until a term reaches its final form, known as the normal form, where no further rules can be applied.
-Term rewriting is widely used in areas such as symbolic computation, automated theorem proving, algebraic data manipulation, and program optimization, providing a powerful tool for reasoning about and transforming structured data.
+Term rewriting is widely used in areas such as symbolic computation, automated theorem proving, algebraic data manipulation, and program optimization, providing a tool for reasoning about and transforming structured data.

 Using S-expressions as terms in a term rewriting system provides a simple and effective way to represent and manipulate symbolic expressions.
 S-expressions, with their uniform, tree-like structure of nested lists and atoms, naturally align with the hierarchical nature of terms in rewriting systems.
 This structure makes it easy to parse and apply rewriting rules, where patterns within the S-expressions can be matched and transformed according to specified rules.